 Violent Or Abusive Patients - Zero Tolerance

-Our staff come to work to care for others, not to become victims of violence, threatening behavior, physical, verbal, racial abuse or discrimination.
+Our staff come to work to care for others, not to become victims of violence, threatening behaviour, physical, verbal, racial abuse or discrimination.

 If you are violent or abusive in any way towards our staff, we have the right to refuse to treat you.
 Any patient or visitor who treats any member of staff in this way will be removed from the premises and will be reported to the police, and you will be removed from our practice list and also may face prosecution.